KarolMajerczyk/Notebook/README.md

 </a>
 ```

-A target="\_blank" attribute from the anchor tag causes the linked document to open in a new window tab.
+A target is an anchor tag attribute that specifies where to open the link.
+The value \_blank specifies to open the link in a new tab.
+The href is an anchor tag attribute that contains the URL address of the link.
+The text, link to www.freecodecamp.org, within the a element is called anchor text, and will display the link to click.

 a (anchor) elements can also be used to create internal links to jump to different sections within a webpage.
 To create an internal link, you assign a link's href attribute to a hash symbol # plus the value of the id attribute for the element that you want to internally link to.
 You then need to add the same id attribute to the element you are linking to.
 An id is an attribute that uniquely describes an element.